lilian-pouliquen/obsidian-custom-list-character/README.md

 To install the plugin, follow these steps:

-1. Download the `main.js` and the `manifest.json` from the [latest release à the project](https://github.com/lilian-pouliquen/obsidian-custom-list-character/releases/latest/)
+1. Download the `main.js` and the `manifest.json` from the [latest release of the project](https://github.com/lilian-pouliquen/obsidian-custom-list-character/releases/latest/)
-   * Alternatively you can download the `custom-list-character.zip` that contains the two above files
+   * Alternatively, you can download the `custom-list-character.zip` that contains the two above files
 2. Place the files in `<your_vault_path>/.obsidian/plugins/custom-list-character/`
 3. Open Obsidian
 4. Go to `Settings > Community plugins`